Vexera/documentation/docs/FAQ.md

 ### Vexera is not responding to my commands
 First of all, you should check if Vexera has permission to view the text channel you are using for bot commands.<br/>
-If this seems to work, try `+channeltoggle`.
+If that is valid, try `+channeltoggle`.
 Commands might have been disabled in the channel.<br/>
 If that still does not work, try resetting the prefix to its default (`+`) by doing `@Vexera#8487 prefix disable`.<br/>
-Last but not least you should check if you used an `+accessrole` to only allow one role to use the bot.
+Last but not least, you should check if you used an `+accessrole` to only allow one role to use the bot.
 If so, add the role to yourself and do `+accessrole disable`.<br/>
 Owners bypass all permissions for Vexera and can use `+accessrole disable` without adding the role to themselves first.

+### Vexera is responding with random or shockingly accurate messages
+This feature is called Cleverbot.
+Vexera uses a 3rd party service which lets you talk with Vexera.<br/>
+To use this, you can either mention Vexera or use the prefix and add a message, for example, `+Hello there!` or `@Vexera#8487 How are you?`.<br/>
+If you wish to disable this feature, please issue the command `+perms deny everyone vexera.cleverbot`

 ### Where, why and how to get premium?
-If you subscribe for $3/month via <a href="https://www.patreon.com/bePatron?c=703870&rid=1291630" target="_blank">Patreon</a>, you get access to all the premium features.<br/>
+If you subscribe for $3/month via Patreon, you get access to all the premium features.<br/>
-Alternatively, you can make a one-time purchase on <a href="https://selly.gg/u/vexera" target="_blank">Selly</a>.<br/>
+If you subscribe for $5/month however, you get access to all premium features **and** Vexera Pro.
+This way you can have two Vexeras in your server!<br/>
-**Important information:** You get the features on every server you **own**!
+**Important information:** You get the features on every server you **own**!<br/>
+You can find our Patreon [here](https://www.patreon.com/bePatron?c=703870&rid=1291630)!

+### I bought Vexera Premium but the features do not work
+Please make sure you actually **own** the server.
+The `Administrator` permission is not enough to activate premium on your server.
+To check if you are the owner of the server, you can go to *Server Settings* → *Members* and search for your name.
+If you have a crown next to your name, you are the owner of the server.
+There can only be a **single** owner.<br/>
+You can transfer your subscription to the server owner in order to activate premium features by using `+transfer @serverowner`.
+Replace `@serverowner` with the mention of the server owner.<br/>
+**Note that this will transfer all perks to this server owner and you will lose access to Vexera Premium on any other servers you own.**<br/>
+Also, make sure you linked your Discord account with your Patreon account.
+This can be done on Patreon's website.<br/>
+A similar issue could be that you bought Vexera Premium, or linked your account, in the last few minutes.
+Please allow up to **five** minutes until Vexera Premium is available to you.

 ## Music issues

 ### Vexera is not joining my voice channel
-First, you should take a look at the channel and role permissions of Vexera.
-Make sure Vexera has permission to join the voice channel and also speak in it.<br/>
+First, you should take a look at the channel and Vexera's permissions.
+Make sure Vexera has permissions to join the voice channel and also speak in it.<br/>
 You should also check if the link you entered is **valid**.
 The bot only accepts YouTube, Twitch, SoundCloud and Mixer links.<br/>
-Additionally, premium members are able to use **HTTP streams**.
-Want to know more about premium perks?
-[Click here](https://vexera.io/premium).
+Additionally, premium members are able to use **HTTP streams** and **Spotify Playlists**.
+Interested in Vexera Premium?
+You can know more about it by [clicking here](https://vexera.io/premium).

 ### Vexera is saying "Voice Connection Timeout"
 Try kicking Vexera out of the voice channel by using `+vckick @Vexera#8487` to reset the voice connection.<br/>
-If that doesn't work, switch the region the bot is connected to: `+join eu` if you're on the **US** node, `+join us` if you're on the **EU** node.
-If you are a premium user you can also do `+join premium`.<br/>
+If that doesn't work, switch the region the bot is connected to: `+join eu:node01` if you're on the **node02** node and `+join eu:node02` if you're on the **node01** node.
+As a premium user, you can do `+join premium`.<br/>
-To check what voice node you are on, look at the bottom of the last *Now Playing* message.
-Alternatively, Vexera uses the node, which is closest to your server voice region.<br/>
+To check what voice node you are on, look at the bottom of the last *Now Playing* message.<br/>
 When you're all done, play music again.

 ### Vexera is in a voice channel but is not playing anything
 You're most likely experiencing the ["Voice Connection Timeout"](#vexera-is-saying-voice-connection-timeout) issue.<br/>
 Try kicking Vexera out of the voice channel by using `+vckick @Vexera#8487` to reset the voice connection.<br/>
-If that doesn't work, switch the region the bot is connected to: `+join eu` if you're on the **US** node, `+join us` if you're on the **EU** node.
-If you are a premium user you can also do `+join premium`.<br/>
+If that doesn't work, switch the region the bot is connected to: `+join eu:node01` if you're on the **node02** node and `+join eu:node02` if you're on the **node01** node.
+As a premium user, you can do `+join premium`.<br/>
-To check what voice node you are on, look at the bottom of the last *Now Playing* message.
-Alternatively, Vexera uses the node, which is closest to your server voice region.<br/>
+To check what voice node you are on, look at the bottom of the last *Now Playing* message.<br/>
 When you're all done, play music again.

 ### "The queue can only hold 2000 songs!"
 The queue is capable of holding up to 2000 songs.
-To reset the queue, use `+clear`, otherwise you will not be able to add new songs to the queue.
+To reset the queue, use `+clear`, otherwise, you will not be able to add new songs to the queue.

 ## Admin issues